three sisters

 Here are some common companion planting pairs, including how they help each other out:

 • Carrots and Onions – Carrots repel onion flies, and onions help keep carrot flies at bay.
-It’s like a little garden buddy system
+It’s like a little garden buddy system.

-• Radish and Cucumbers – Radishes deters cucumber beetles, and cucumbers provides cooling shade for the radishes.
+• Radish and Cucumbers – Radishes deters cucumber beetles, and cucumbers provide cooling shade for the radishes.

-• Dill – Dill is good to plant with cabbage, or corn.
-It attracts beneficial insects like Ladybugs, and Parasite Wasp (Dirt Dobbers) that help deter insects like cabbage worms, aphids, earworms, etc.
+• Dill – Dill is good to plant with cabbage or corn.
+It attracts beneficial insects like Ladybugs and Parasite Wasp (Dirt Dobbers) that help deter insects like cabbage worms, aphids, earworms, etc.

 • Mint – While mint can get wild if left unchecked, it does a great job deterring deer and repelling some insect pests.
 I recommend planting in containers so it doesn’t take over!